Monday, July 4, 2016

 So, how could we “test” whether the Koran – or the Book of Mormon – is from God?

-Since the Bible tells us that God does not change, anything written in any other book claiming divine authorship should agree with it.
+Since the Bible tells us that God does not change, anything written in any other book claiming divine authorship must agree with it.
 It isn’t necessary for anyone to spend weeks or months at this; a quick perusal will do:

 • Surah 2:2 “Behold, as for those who are bent on denying the truth it is all one to them whether thou warnest them or dost not warn them: they will not believe.
 God has sealed their hearts and their hearing, and over their eyes is a veil; and awesome suffering awaits them.”